 Drew was born outside Newark, New Jersey (where his father was from) and grew up in upstate South Carolina (where his mother was from).
 As a child, he developed an interest in genealogy, and he began to engage in serious family history research in 1992 after the death of his favorite aunt.

 He soon became a volunteer in the America Online (AOL) Genealogy Forum, and within a few years was writing regular genealogy articles for Genealogical Computing, Digital Computing, and NGS NewsMagazine (now NGS Magazine).
 He also served as the editor of the FGS Voice (formerly the FGS Delegate Digest), the newsletter of the Federation of Genealogical Societies.
+He writes the Rootsmithing with Technology column for FORUM, published quarterly by the Federation of Genealogical Societies.
 In 2009, Genealogical Publishing Company published his first genealogy book, Social Networking for Genealogists.
 His second book, co-authored with George G. Morgan, is Advanced Genealogy Research Techniques, published in 2013 by McGraw-Hill.

 Drew regularly speaks at conferences and meetings of national, state, and local genealogy societies, especially on topics linking genealogy and technology.
 Together with George G. Morgan, Drew has been the co-host of The Genealogy Guys Podcast